 The potential rewards are enormous.
-In fact, pennies have been the best performers lately.
-Over the past 30 days, NetList
+In fact, a few pennies were the best performers in February.
+InfoLogix

-Those quick doubles look like easy gains, considering that Amazon.com
+Those quick jumps look like easy gains, considering that Baidu

 Everybody loves pennies

 It's the potential of quick gains in "cheap" stocks that keeps investors coming back.
-We typed "penny stocks" into Google, and the search engine spat out more than 10 million hits.
-We did the same for more time-tested terms such as "blue-chip stocks" and "dividend stocks" -- the terms folks should be searching for in a bear market like this -- and got just 1,220,000 and 4,080,000 hits, respectively.
+We typed "penny stocks" into Google, and the search engine spat out "about 1,870,000" hits.
+We did the same for more time-tested terms such as "blue-chip stocks" and "dividend stocks," and got just 183,000 and 358,000 hits, respectively.

 Sure, we expected a discrepancy, but the size of the gap was startling.
 It became even more interesting when we broke down those hits with Google Trends.
 According to Trends, penny stocks are particularly alluring to investors in Tampa, Miami, and Orlando -- the locales where the term is most often searched.

-We hope the folks Googling "penny stocks" down there aren't retirees trying to cope with this crazy, crazy market.
+We hope the folks Googling "penny stocks" down there aren't retirees.

 This stock is set to take off!
 Or not.